kiana-S/numidr/docs/Operations.md

              [5, 6]]
 ```

-Arrays can also be resized, which changes their shape while keeping every element at the same index.
+Arrays can also be resized with `resize`, which changes their shape while keeping every element at the same index.
 A default element must be provided to fill any indices that did not exist in the original array.

 ```idris
 resize [2, 4] 10 (matrix [[1, 2],